Who Should Register with the FIUTT

 Where do NPOs Register?

-Your application for registration under Section 5(4) of the NPOA must be submitted to the Registrar Generals’ Department and must include the following:
+Your application for registration under Section 5(4) of the NPOA must be submitted to the Registrar Generals’ Department.
+Please click on Public Notice to NPOs below for details:

 Failure to register is an offence.
 A person who fails to register as an NPO under the NPOA with the RGD commits an offence and is liable on conviction on indictment to a fine of fifty thousand dollars ($50,000) and to imprisonment for seven (7) years.